Philip J. Fry: Leela

-Michelle
+Michelle Jenkins

-Michelle (voiced by Kath Soucie in the first appearance, Sarah Silverman in the second appearance) is Fry's on-and-off girlfriend from the 20th century.
+Michelle Jenkins (voiced by Kath Soucie in the first appearance, Sarah Silverman in the second appearance) is Fry's on-and-off ex-girlfriend from the 20th century.
 Shortly before Fry is frozen, she dumps him for a man named Constantine (called Charles in "The Cryonic Woman"), whom she later marries.
 They eventually split up, and she decides to freeze herself to try again in the distant future.
 She wakes up in 3002, meets Fry again, and restarts her relationship with him.
 However, she fails to fit into the 31st-century life to which Fry has become so accustomed, and so asks him to freeze himself with her for another thousand years.
 This plan fails, as does the rekindled relationship, so Fry leaves her.
 She later is shown in a limousine with the recently unfrozen Pauly Shore.
 In the episode "Proposition Infinity", she is again shown with Pauly Shore, and the implication is that they are now married.

-Amy Wong
+Amy Kroker (née Wong)

 During a trip on the luxury starliner Titanic, Amy Wong passes Fry off as her boyfriend to avoid being set up by her parents with an unattractive potential husband.
-Unfortunately, Leela was also passing Fry off as her fake fiancé to ward off the attentions of Zapp Brannigan.
+Unfortunately, Leela was also passing Fry off as her fiancé to ward off the attentions of Zapp Brannigan.
 Potential embarrassment is averted by catastrophic damage to the ship, and Amy wins the battle of the bogus boyfriends.

 In "Put Your Head on My Shoulders", Fry and Amy are trapped together in a desert on Mercury and realize they have a lot in common.
 While being towed to the nearest gas station to refuel, they have sex in the car.
 They continue the relationship back home, but Fry intends to end it the day before Valentine's Day because he feels that they are spending too much time together.
 An accident ends with Fry's head being temporarily attached to Amy's body, causing much tension due to Fry's decision to break up and Amy's subsequent date, forcing Leela to step in and distract Amy's date to save Fry from an awkward situation.
 Despite their break-up, they remain good friends.

-Morgan
+Morgan Proctor

 In "How Hermes Requisitioned His Groove Back", while Hermes was on forced paid leave, Fry had a secret affair with his temporary replacement, Morgan Proctor, due to her fetish for messy men.
 She informed Fry that no one could know about them, and she'd deny any mention of it.
 Fry and Morgan's affair ended when Bender caught them, leading her to deprogram Bender so Fry ended their affair.

 Umbriel

-In "The Deep South (Futurama)" after the Planet Express crew discovers the mythical underwater city of Atlanta, Fry starts dating a mermaid named Umbriel.
+In "The Deep South" after the Planet Express crew discovers the mythical underwater city of Atlanta, Fry starts dating a mermaid named Umbriel.
 After she shows him the wonders of the deep sea, he decides to stay with her, but changes his mind when he learns how merpeople have sex.